-Network uptime monitoring proactively monitors your entire IT network environment to ensure that it is available and working.
+A network uptime monitoring tool proactively monitors your entire IT network environment to ensure that it is available and working.
 Think of uptime monitoring as your 24/7 trusted online security guard.
-When the monitoring system notices a network device or service is down, it instantly notifies you, from a single dashboard so that your network administrators can resolve the underlying problem before it becomes too serious.
+When the network uptime monitor notices a network device or service is down, it instantly notifies you, from a single dashboard so that your network administrators can resolve the underlying problem before it becomes too serious.
 The objective of uptime monitoring is to ensure your network operations are uninterrupted as much as possible.

 The terms network uptime and downtime are used to define the level of success provided by IT services.
 A service level agreement (SLA) often includes uptime and downtime ratios that show how much time a service is expected to remain operational.
 IT professionals use uptime to refer to a total consecutive amount of operational time.

 Network uptime monitoring gives you the visibility you need to stay one step ahead of potential issues.
 By showing live network performance data in an easy-to-read interface, network uptime monitoring software helps you identify outages that could cause bottlenecks.
 Being able to detect threats in real time means you can be informed whenever and wherever, and instantly take a corrective or defensive stance.
 You save both time and money, and you no longer need a physical system administrator to be present all the time to perform manual checks.
-Network uptime monitoring:
+Network uptime monitoring tool: